We have a range of sheltered housing which is available to rent when a vacancy occurs.

 If you are on a low income you may be able to get help with the rent.

-The sheltered housing officer will advise you who to contact in the housing benefit section of the council.
+The sheltered housing officer will advise you who to contact in our Housing Benefit Team.

 In addition to the rent, each tenant is responsible for the payment of electricity and gas consumption within their flat ( where relevant) In addition sheltered tenants will have to pay their water charges (where relevant).These charges are not covered by housing benefit.